-For those who like to wear makeup but are short on time it really is possible to do your makeup in 5 minutes flat it just comes down to being smart with it.
+For those who like to wear makeup but are short on time it really is possible to do your makeup in 5 minutes flat it just comes down to being smart about it.

 I am going to go with the assumption here that prior to your makeup application you would have cleansed your face and moisturised but if not picking up a gel or cream cleanser to use in the shower is a good way to save a bit of time and then pop on your favourite moisturiser when you have hopped out.